MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * Prepare your résumé and Github.
 * Polish your pitch.
 * Build your job search roadmap: a list of 200 companies that you will apply to.
+* Final projects will be reviewed by staff.

 **W1D1**